Winners of Student GIS Challenge Competition 2011

 Naveen Kumar, University of Zaragoza, Spain, for "A web prototype for disseminating forest fire data using maps APIs.”

 Geographic information systems is a field that merges data collection and mapping in order to analyze and assess real-world problems.
 Participants were encouraged to use Esri’s tools and software to develop the applications.

 |GIS IN ACTION: Inquiries and applicants for the Student GIS Challenge competition came in from around the world.

-About the School of Information Systems and Technology
+About the Center for Information Systems and Technology

-Based at Claremont Graduate University in Southern California, SISAT is one of the top programs to offer a masters or PhD in information systems, health information management and more.
+Based at Claremont Graduate University in Southern California, CISAT is one of the top programs to offer a masters or PhD in information systems, health information management and more.